We invite UB students of all levels and majors to develop their own projects that align with individual interests, passion and sense of purpose.

 To start a project with support from ELN, simply email the project mentor below.
 Then, students will begin by clarifying their project focus and finding a mentor.
 Once these critical steps are achieved, students will work through the various steps of their project, consulting with their mentor and earning digital badges along the way.
 In addition to supporting specific learning and professional goals, projects must be inherently meaningful, culminating in an outcome with relevance to some identified external audience.

-Students can read more about Self-Directed Mentored Projects according to ELN Director, Mara Huber, who urges:
+According to ELN Director, Mara Huber, who urges:

 Now, more than ever, the world needs doers, professionals who can add value, setting meaningful goals, and navigating challenges and uncertainties toward some tangible outcome.
 Regardless of your circumstances or the evolving COVID landscape, know that you have what you need to keep moving forward.
 I implore you to be bold with your projects, to find mentors to support and encourage your work, and to leverage your investments toward bigger and far-reaching impacts.
 And most of all, have fun- there’s nothing more exciting than pursuing your dreams.